12 Agile principles: how an agile approach transforms business processes

 5. The developers audited the code on their own, found the weak spots and optimized the algorithms.
 As a result, performance grew by 40%, and the solution was found faster than it would have been under micromanagement.
 Business value of this principle:

-6. The load on managers goes down — there's no need to monitor the process constantly.
+6. The burden on managers decreases because they do not need to constantly monitor the process.

 7. People work more effectively when they feel trusted and responsible.